Move cursor over the icon to see details.

 Medium-term trend: [See ADSK medium-term trend chart]

-A medium-term uptrend had started on February 9, 2016 at 41.60 and reached 131.10 on November 28, 2017.
-ADSK gained -89.50 points, or -215.14%, in 94 weeks.
+A medium-term uptrend had started on February 9, 2016 at 41.60 and reached 159.94 on August 27, 2018.
+ADSK gained -118.34 points, or -284.47%, in 132 weeks.
 The chart has formed a Rising Channel chart pattern.
 The trend support level is at 127.56 and resistance is at 190.23.
-A Broadening Ascending Wedge pattern is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-ADSK may retest the broken support line.
-It is considered to be a resistance line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a medium-term trend.

 Weekly Technical Indicators: [See ADSK weekly technical indicators chart]

 Weekly Williams' Percentage Range and Lane's Stochastic are overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range and Lane's Stochastic.
 During the last week, weekly Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
 Such crossover is considered a bearish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

 The weekly MACD line is above its signal line since January 25, 2019.
 This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.